jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

  stdcells-databook.pdf  # standard-cell library databook

  klayout.lyp            # layer settings for Klayout
- adk.tcl                # general TCL settings for the ADK
 ```

 Let's begin by looking at the schematic for a 3-input NAND cell